boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > **Padre**: I think Curé is loath to step in and silence criticism of *himself*, so I'm going to make an executive decision here.
 > This is not the time for this conversation.
-> If you'd like to make a complaint, I can pull some concerned proxies together and we can hear you out, but we're not going to do that in a comment thread in the middle of an intel report.
+> If you'd like to make a complaint, I can pull some proxies together and we can hear you out, but we're not going to do that in a comment thread in the middle of an intel report.
 >
 > **Minerva**: Very well, but I would like to register my objections formally.
 >